Ethical SEO Consulting has been helping lawyers reach their potential in local search since 2010.

 Google uses hundreds of different ranking factors that can affect local search rankings.
 Some of these are obvious, and others are not.
 Here are just a few of the important factors we look at when launching a new campaign.

-- Is your business information accurate across the local ecosystem?
+- Is your law firm information accurate across the local ecosystem?

 - Does your website have a responsive design?